 - The OKR framework.
 Employees set ambitious objectives along with three to five key results they need to accomplish to achieve their overarching goal.

 - A SWOT analysis.
-Team members identify the current strengths, weaknesses, opportunities, and threats they need to overcome to reach their objectives.
+Team members identify the current strengths, weaknesses, opportunities, and threats they must overcome to reach their objectives.

 - The Theory of Change model.
 Employees determine long-term goals and reverse-engineer them, identifying all the steps they need to take to achieve success.